CCF Board Members

 Deirdre McManus

-In October of 2017, my then 10-year-old son Danny was diagnosed with Acute Myeloid Leukemia.
+I am a wife and mother to two sons, Colin & Danny.
+I have worked in the Food Service Management industry for over 26 years.
+In October of 2017, my then 10-year-old son, Danny, was diagnosed with Acute Myeloid Leukemia (AML).
 Every family’s worst nightmare.
-We chose to have Danny treated right in our back yard at Maria Ferrari Children’s Hospital under the care of Dr. Mitch Cairo.
+We chose to have Danny treated right in our backyard at Maria Ferrari Children’s Hospital under the care of Dr. Mitch Cairo.
 Danny received two bone marrow transplants, radiation and many targeted personalized treatments under the care of Dr. Cairo.
 We spent many months in the hospital and experienced many ups and many downs.
-The team of doctors and nurses became like our temporary family, holding our hands day in and day and doing all they could do to fight Danny’s cancer while taking care of Colin, Francis and myself.
 Unfortunately, in June of 2019 Danny’s body had enough and he passed away after a courageous battle.
-Despite everyone’s tireless efforts Danny’s cancer was relentless.
-No child or family should ever have to go what we went through, but they do, and they will continue to if something does not change.
-I am passionate about making a positive impact in the world of pediatric cancer!
+No child or family should ever have to go through what Danny and our family went through, but they do, and they will continue to, if something does not change.
 Being a member of the CCF Board is helping me get involved in making a real impact on Pediatric Cancer in honor of our beautiful son Danny.

 Len Mitchell

-Our family became involved when our son Daniel was diagnosed with Lymphoma about 12 years ago and was treated by Dr. Cairo.
-Daniel is fully recovered and is now a father himself of a healthy boy.
-Our daughter Kelly is a Ph.D. biomedical researcher at the Cleveland Clinic, inspired by the research work of Dr. Cairo.
+Our family became involved when our son Daniel was diagnosed with Lymphoma in 1986 and was treated by Dr. Mitchell Cairo.
+Daniel is fully recovered and is now a father of two healthy boys.
+Our daughter Kelly is a Ph.D. biomedical researcher, inspired by the research work of Dr. Cairo.
+She is a post-doc at The Fred Hutchinson Cancer Center in Seattle, Washington.
+I became a close friend of Dr. Cairo in the process of Daniel’s treatment and afterwards, and joined the Board of CCF at the request of Dr. Cairo.
+My hobbies include hiking with friends and our dog Luca, playing the trombone, traveling, and teaching philosophy at Pace University.

 Jenna Valcich